jsonpickle/jsonpickle/docs/source/index.rst

 Change Log
 ==========

+Version 0.3.1 - December 12, 2009
+    * Include tests and docs directories in sdist for distribution packages.

 Version 0.3.0 - December 11, 2009
     * Officially migrated to git from subversion.
 Project home now at `<http://jsonpickle.github.com/>`_.
 Thanks to Michael Jone's